SAHUnity/GameConfigurationAPI/README.md

 - Check that the database tables were created automatically by accessing the API or admin panel
 - If you get "Game not found" errors, ensure the game exists and is active in the admin panel
 - If you get "Configuration not found" errors, ensure configurations are added and marked as active
+- If logs are filling storage space, consider setting `ENABLE_API_LOGGING` or `ENABLE_SECURITY_LOGGING` to 'false' in your environment variables